Your health is your most valuable possession—but what happens when preserving it costs you a fortune?

 Throw a fundraising event

-You want your medical campaign to reach as many people as possible, so:
+You want your medical fundraiser to reach as many people as possible, so:

-- Contact the beneficiary’s favorite restaurant or local business and talk about the campaign.
+- Contact the beneficiary’s favorite restaurant or local business and talk about the fundraiser.

 - Ask if they’d consider matching donations up to a certain amount, or donate space for a fundraising event.